Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 - The pitching staff for the Cardinals has a collective 7.6 K/9, the second-worst in the league.

-- The Cardinals have a 4.76 team ERA that ranks 24th across all league pitching staffs.
+- The Cardinals' 4.77 team ERA ranks 24th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Cardinals surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- In his most recent time out on Sunday, the left-hander threw 3 1/3 innings against the San Diego Padres, allowing six earned runs while surrendering 11 hits.
+- In his most recent time out on Tuesday, the right-hander went seven innings against the Milwaukee Brewers, allowing one earned run while surrendering five hits.

-- In seven games this season, the 23-year-old has amassed an ERA of 7.98, with 7.7 strikeouts per nine innings.
-Opponents are batting .336 against him.

 © 2023 Data Skrive.
 All rights reserved.